 The Company has considered and assessed the credit risk resulting from its doré sales arrangements with its customers.
 In the event that the Company's relationships with its customers are interrupted for any reason, the Company believes that it would be able to locate another entity to purchase its doré bars; however, any interruption could temporarily disrupt the Company's sale of its products and adversely affect operating results.

-The Isabella Pearl Mine in Nevada, U.S.A. accounted for 100% of the Company's 2021 and 2020 net sales with one customer accounting for 96% of net sales in both 2021 and 2020.
+The Isabella Pearl Mine in Nevada, U.S.A. accounted for 100% of the Company's 2022 and 2021 net sales with one customer accounting for 97% and 96% of net sales in 2022 and 2021, respectively.